Avaneesh40585/Image-Captioning/README.md

 The model architecture combines EfficientNetB0 CNN for visual feature extraction with a custom Transformer encoder-decoder for sequential text generation.
 Built entirely with TensorFlow/Keras, this system represents a modern approach to the image-to-text generation task.

-The project features a complete end-to-end pipeline with automatic dataset handling, advanced training techniques, and multiple inference modes for flexible caption generation.

 ---

 ## 📋 Table of Contents